Hwarang

-Hwarang were an elite warrior group of male youth in Silla, an ancient kingdom of the Korean Peninsula that originated from the mid 6th century and lasted until the early 10th century.
+Hwarang were a selected group of male youths that lasted from the mid 6th until the early 10th century in the ancient Korean kingdom of Silla.
 There were educational institutions as well as social clubs where members gathered for all aspects of study, originally for arts and culture as well as religious teachings stemming mainly from Korean Buddhism.
-Chinese sources referred only to the physical beauty of the "Flower Youths".
+Chinese sources referred only to the physical beauty of the "Flower Boys".
 The history of the hwarang was not widely known until after the National Liberation Day of Korea in 1945, after which the hwarang became elevated to symbolic importance.

 The Hwarang were also referred to as Hyangdo, the word hwarang and its colloquial derivatives being used for everything from playboy to shaman or husband of a female shaman.
 The word remained in common use until the 12th century but with more derogatory connotations.

 Traditional sources for Hwarang

 Information on the Hwarang is mainly found in the historiographical works Samguk sagi (1145) and Samguk yusa (c.
 1285), and the partially extant Haedong Goseungjeon (1215), a compilation of biographies of famous monks of the Three Kingdoms of Korea.

 All three of these works cite primary sources no longer existent, including 1) a memorial stele to Nallang (presumably a Hwarang based upon the suffix nang) by the 9th–10th century Silla scholar Ch'oe Ch'i-wŏn; 2) an early Tang account of Silla titled the Xinluo guoji by the Tang official Ling Hucheng; and 3) Hwarang Segi, Chronicle of the Hwarang) by Kim Taemun, compiled in the early eighth century.
 In the late 1980s, an alleged Hwarang Segi manuscript was discovered in Gimhae, South Korea.
 Scholar Richard McBride regards it as a forgery.